huyng/algorithms/connected_components_spark/README.txt

-This a distributed connected components (union-find) implementation for pyspark based on the following paper.
+This is a distributed connected components (union-find) implementation for pyspark based on the following paper.

     http://www.cse.unr.edu/~hkardes/pdfs/ccf.pdf